Armenak Petrosyan

-Armenak Petrosyan (Արմենակ Պետրոսյան, born on 13 November 1973 in Yerevan, Soviet Union) is a retired Armenian football goalkeeper.
-He is a former goalkeeper and captain of the Iranian Premier League side Sepahan Esfahan.
-He was also a former goalkeeper of the Armenia national team.
+Armenak Petrosyan (Արմենակ Պետրոսյան, born on 13 November 1973 in Yerevan, Soviet Union) is a retired Armenian football player.
+He was a goalkeeper and captain of the Iranian Premier League side Sepahan Esfahan.
+He was also a goalkeeper for the Armenia national team.

 Club career

-Armenak was the goalkeeper of Ararat Yerevan as a youngster, but soon moved to Iran, where he spent most of his career at Sepahan Esfahan.
-He also played for another Esfahani club, Zob Ahan for two seasons.
-In 2007, he joined Azadegan League club, Shahrdari Bandar Abbas.
+Armenak was the goalkeeper of FC Ararat Yerevan as a youngster, but soon moved to Iran, where he spent most of his career at Sepahan Esfahan.
+He also played for another Esfahani club, Zob Ahan, for two seasons.
+In 2007, he joined the Azadegan League club F.C.
+Shahrdari Bandar Abbas.

 International career

-Armenak has made 7 appearances for Armenia since his debut in 1994 against the United States.
-The match against the USA was Armenia's second match after its independence, therefore Armenak is one of the first goalkeepers to play for Armenia as an independent country.
+Armenak made 7 appearances for Armenia, debuting in 1994 against the United States.
+The match against the USA was Armenia's second match after its independence, so Armenak was one of the first goalkeepers to play for Armenia as an independent country.